codilime/trex-ansible/README.md

 Ansible directory contains two playbooks:

+* libvirt.yml - launches TRex virtual machines based on Ubuntu cloud image on libvirt.
+For now it is controlled by `libvirt_trex_vm_count` variable which say how many instances are launched on each libvirt host.
+It defaults to 1.
 * system.yml - Sets up system dependiences:
   * kernel headers, modules, python pip,
   * Docker daemon and python API library
 * trex.yml - downloads and launches Docker container with TRex in interactive mode.

 *IMPORTANT:* Running system.yml playbook may *damage* your docker installation, if you already have one.
 Run it on fresh systems only.
-The same applies to setup-all.yml playbook, which includes the same roles.
+The same applies to setup-all.yml playbook, which imports above playbooks.

 To run Ansible playbooks, you need to prepare inventory and add your host(s) to [trex] group.

 Run it in a standard way:

+    ansible-playbook -i inventory/example/ libvirt.yml
-    ansible-playbook -i inventory/example-single/ system.yml
+    ansible-playbook -i inventory/example/ system.yml
-    ansible-playbook -i inventory/example-single/ trex.yml
+    ansible-playbook -i inventory/example/ trex.yml

 You can also specify parts of playbook with tags (run with --list-tags to see available tags).